renatoathaydes/spock-reports/README.md

 The output directory, on the other hand, is relative to the working directory.
 For Maven projects which use the defaults, you might want to change it to `target/spock-reports`.

+### Properties file location for Grails users

+In Grails apps, the classpath for the running tests is:

+    * test/functional
+    * test/unit
+    * test/integration

+So the full path and name for the properties should be:

+test/[test-type]/META-INF/services/com.athaydes.spockframework.report.IReportCreator.properties